 Nicaragua Lobster

-A critical issue challenging this fishery is the likelihood of illegal, unreported, and unregulated (IUU) fishing that weakens management of the resource and equitable access for local livelihoods.
-Concurrent issues are a lack of new or improved data on stock status, bycatch, and habitat impacts from lobster traps.
+Critical issues that the FIP addressed included: the likelihood of illegal, unreported, and unregulated (IUU) fishing that weakens management of the resource and equitable access for local livelihoods and lack of new or improved data on stock status, bycatch, and habitat impacts from lobster traps.

-The active involvement of FIP Stakeholders, including the Nicaraguan Institute for Fisheries and Aquaculture (INPESCA), and FIP Participants helps drive improvements against the MSC standard.
+Since 2012, the active involvement of FIP Stakeholders, including the Nicaraguan Institute for Fisheries and Aquaculture (INPESCA), and FIP Participants helped drive improvements against the MSC standard.

 FIP PARTICIPANTS